Please ensure Javascript is enabled for purposes of website accessibility

 What Exactly Can a Process Server Do To Serve Papers?

 When another person causes you to be injured or harmed, you can sue that person for damages.
 Most personal injury claims settle outside of court.
-The injured party negotiates a settlement instead of filing a personal injury lawsuit.
+The injured party negotiates a settlement instead of filing a injury lawsuit.

 However, the parties might be unable to settle a personal injury claim.
 For example, the at-fault party might deny liability for the claim, or the parties cannot agree on an amount for damages.
 In those cases, the injured party may file a lawsuit.